 At this adjustable voltage power supply, for setting the desired voltage at the output of LM317, a resistive voltage divider(Variable Resistor) is used between the output pin and ground.
 The value of the resistive voltage divider is 100 KΩ that it can provide the required voltage range at the output.
 By adjusting the potentiometer, this adjustable voltage power supply circuit can obtain the desired voltage.

-This adjustable voltage power supply circuit can be used in various types of voltage source applications.
+- This adjustable voltage power supply circuit can be used in various types of power source applications.

 - It is used to drive the required voltage according to a specific device and prevent the device from damaging.